waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

         -   localtimestamp
     -   Truncation function

-        The truncation function truncates date and time value by the specified unit, and returns the date and time value of this unit.
-The usage is as follows:
+        The truncation function truncates the date and time value by a specified unit, and returns the date and time value of this unit.
+Use it as follows:

         ```
         date_trunc(unit, x) -> [same as x]
         ```

-        where unit is one of:
+        where unit is one of the following:

-        -   second: Seconds
+        -   second
-        -   minute: Minutes
+        -   minute
-        -   hour: Hours
+        -   hour
-        -   day: Days
+        -   day
-        -   week: Weeks
+        -   week
-        -   month: Months
+        -   month
-        -   quarter: Months
+        -   quarter
-        -   year: Years
+        -   year
     -   Interval functions

-        Presto provides two functions for interval calculation, which are:
+        Presto provides the following two functions for interval calculation:

         -   date\_add\(unit, value, timestamp\) → \[same as input\]

-            Adds an interval value of type unit to timestamp.
+            Adds an interval value of **unit** to timestamp.
 Subtraction can be performed by using a negative value with a unit.

         -   date\_diff\(unit, timestamp1, timestamp2\) → bigint

-            Returns interval between two timestamps expressed in terms of unit.
+            Returns interval between two timestamps expressed in terms of **unit**, where **unit** is one of the following:

-            Where unit is one of:

-            -   ns: Nanoseconds
+            -   ns: nanoseconds
-            -   us: Microseconds
+            -   us: microseconds
-            -   ms: Milliseconds
+            -   ms: milliseconds
-            -   s: Seconds
+            -   s: seconds
-            -   m: Minutes
+            -   m: minutes
-            -   h: Hours
+            -   h: hours
-            -   d: Days
+            -   d: days
     -   Date and time extraction functions

-        Presto provides a function `extract` to extract the specified fields from a date and time value, which is:
+        Presto provides an `extract` function to extract the specified fields from a date and time value.
+The function is as follows:

         extract\(field FROM x\) → bigint

-        where, x is the date and time value, field is field to be extracted, which can be one of the following values:
+        where x is the date and time value and field is the field to be extracted, which can be one of the following values:

-        -   YEAR: Year
+        -   YEAR
-        -   QUARTER: Quarter of a year
+        -   QUARTER: Quarter of a year.
+        -   MONTH
+        -   WEEK
-        -   MONTH: Month
+        -   DAY
-        -   WEEK: Week
+        -   DAY\_OF\_MONTH
-        -   DAY: Day
+        -   DAY\_OF\_WEEK
-        -   DAY\_OF\_MONTH: Day of a month
-        -   DAY\_OF\_WEEK: Day of a week
-        -   DOW: This is an alias for DAY\_OF\_WEEK
+        -   DOW: This is an alias for DAY\_OF\_WEEK.
-        -   DAY\_OF\_YEAR: Day of a year
+        -   DAY\_OF\_YEAR
-        -   DOY: This is an alias for DAY\_OF\_YEAR
+        -   DOY: This is an alias for DAY\_OF\_YEAR.
         -   YEAR\_OF\_WEEK: Year of an [ISO Week](https://en.wikipedia.org/wiki/ISO_week_date)
-        -   YOW: This is an alias for YEAR\_OF\_WEEK
+        -   YOW: This is an alias for YEAR\_OF\_WEEK.
-        -   HOUR: Hour
+        -   HOUR
-        -   MINUTE: Minute
+        -   MINUTE
-        -   SECOND: Second
+        -   SECOND
-        -   TIMEZONE\_HOUR: Hour with timezone
+        -   TIMEZONE\_HOUR: Hour, with a time zone
-        -   TIMEZONE\_MINUTE: Minute with timezone
-        For the sake of convenience, Presto provides the following helper functions:
+        -   TIMEZONE\_MINUTE: Minute, with a time zone For the sake of convenience, Presto provides the following helper functions:

         |Function|Syntax|Description|